RurioLuca/QrCardParsing/README.md

 The library requires Android **API Level 14+**.

-if you need a higher backward compatibility, use version 1.1.3 or lower
+if you need a higher backward compatibility, use version 1.1.3 or lower (api level 9+)
 ### Import

 in build.gradle